rshurts/spoken-word-project/src/pages/blog/2020-04-06-god-knows-recited-by-jason-wipf.md

 vimeoId: '404768778'
 tags:
   - Minnie Louise Haskins
+  - Jason Wipf
 ---
-(Poem recited and video produced by Jason Wipf)
+Poem recited and video produced by Jason Wipf.
+Jason provides technical support at Open Window Theatre for our lighting, audio, and video needs.

+\---------------------

-Full text of "God Knows"--popularly known as "The Gate of the Year"--by Minnie Louise Haskins...
+**God Knows** (popularly known as **The Gate of the Year**) by Minnie Louise Haskins

-\-----------------

 And I said to the man who stood at the gate of the year:\
 “Give me a light that I may tread safely into the unknown.”\